Laharsolanki/tasksync-app-2.0/client/README.md

 - 📋 Add, delete, and manage daily tasks
 - ✅ Mark tasks as completed using a checkbox
-- 🎨 Select themes and persist user preferences
 - 🗂️ Separate completed and pending task sections
 - 🖱️ Right-click on task to delete via custom context menu
 - 💾 MongoDB Atlas for persistent storage
-- 📱 Fully responsive design
+- 🔄 Restart Day: Clears all tasks after completion and starts fresh

 ---